You may apply if you meet the following two criteria:

 The student selection has two phases.
 In phase one, all eligible applications are evaluated by a selection committee nominated by the TRANSMED Board.
 Four selection committee members score the applications independently based on i) the content and the suitability of the Bachelor’s degree or equivalent (40%), including the grades of the Bachelor’s degree or equivalent with reference to the academic level of the institution of education; ii) the motivation letter by the applicant (40%) and iii) the letter of recommendation (20%).
 Each evaluator gives a recommendation for phase 2 interview invitations based on the scoring.

 In the second phase, a maximum of 60 applicants with the highest application scores and with a recommendation for the interview from at least three (3) evaluators are invited to an on-line interview.
-The invitations with interview schedules and instructions will be sent by e-mail.
-The interviews will be conducted in March on three successive weekdays by two members of the selection committee.
+The invitations with interview schedules and instructions will be sent by Monday 11 March 2019.
+The interviews will be conducted on Wednesday 13 - Friday 15 March 2019 by two members of the selection committee.
 The applicants should have a possibility for a Skype interview and a Skype ID.
 A head-set is strongly recommended.
-The invitation and interview dates will be published no later than on 3 December 2018.

 The objective of the interview is to ensure the applicant’s motivation, communication skills, and the feasibility of the applicant’s aims as based on the written application.